Regrouping, Carrying, Borrowing: Why the Vocabulary Changed

 Where else in math have we ever used the words “borrow” or “carry.”
 Regrouping, however, will come back into play when students learn about multiplication, fractions, decimals, and even algebra.
 As just a few examples:

-• When your child learns about factoring, we can use the same grouping language: 24 of something might be grouped as
+- When your child learns about factoring, we can use the same grouping language: the 30 boxes of tea in the drawers, shown again below, might be grouped as:

-• eight groups of 3 (another view of factors 3 and 8)
+- ten groups of 3 (another view of factors 3 and 10) — ten columns (going “down” drawers) with 3 boxes in each column

-• twenty-four groups of 1 (another view of factors 1 and 24)
+- thirty groups of 1 (another view of factors 1 and 30) — 30 individual boxes of tea

-• One of the fractions models your student will be introduced to involves regrouping a whole into 5 parts (called fifths) or 7 parts (called sevenths) or similar.
+- Fractions can be thought of as regrouping a single whole into smaller parts, eg 5 parts (called fifths) or 7 parts (called sevenths).

 And these are only a few of the examples of how this term will be used throughout your child’s math education.
 A consistent language woven throughout allows students to see the connections and more deeply understand how each new skill is related to and expands upon earlier ideas.